-Rail Traffic Resumes Between Delhi and Mathura After Goods Train Derailment | Business
+Rail Traffic Resumes Between Delhi and Mathura after Goods Train Derailment | Business

 - India

-Rail traffic between Delhi and Mathura has resumed following the derailment of a goods train, officials announced on Friday.
-Restoration of one of the railway lines led to the resumption.
+Normal rail traffic between Delhi and Mathura resumed on Friday following the swift restoration of three tracks, two days after a goods train derailed in the area, officials have confirmed.

-Disruption occurred on Wednesday on the Mathura-Palwal section, affecting three lines.
-By 10:30 PM Thursday, one line was operational, allowing trains from Delhi to pass through, confirmed Prashasti Srivastava, DCM and PRO DRM office Agra of NCR.
+The Mathura-Palwal section, which comprises four railway lines, experienced significant disruption due to the derailment of 25 wagons between Vrindavan and Ajhai stations on Wednesday, according to railway authorities.

-While the single operational line has eased some traffic, work on the first and second lines continues.
-The derailment interrupted services for about 30 trains.
-Currently, nearly 500 workers are focused on clearing the tracks.
-No injuries were reported, and the cause is being investigated, including potential sabotage.
+'The third line was back in operation at 10.30 p.m. on Thursday, while the remaining two lines were restored by Friday afternoon, allowing normal traffic to resume,' Prashasti Srivastava, the divisional commercial manager and public relations officer of Agra at North Central Railway, stated.

 (With inputs from agencies.)